Troy Brown

-Troy Fitzgerald Brown (born July 2, 1971) is an American football coach and former player who is the wide receivers and kick returners coach for the New England Patriots of the National Football League (NFL).
-He played as a wide receiver and kick returner for 15 seasons in the NFL, spending his entire career with the Patriots.
-Brown played college football at Marshall University and was selected by the Patriots in the eighth round of the 1993 NFL Draft.
+Troy Fitzgerald Brown (born July 2, 1971) is an American professional football coach and former player who serves as an offensive assistant for the New York Giants of the National Football League (NFL).
+He played as a wide receiver and return specialist for 15 seasons in the NFL, spending his entire career with the Patriots.
+Brown played college football for the Marshall Thundering Herd and was selected by the Patriots in the eighth round of the 1993 NFL draft.
 During his New England tenure, he was selected to the Pro Bowl in 2001 and was a member of the franchise's first three Super Bowl-winning teams.
 In 2020, Brown rejoined the Patriots as an offensive assistant.
 He was inducted to the College Football Hall of Fame in 2010.
 Brown also was inducted to the Patriots Hall of Fame in 2012.

-Early years
+Early life

-Brown attended Blackville-Hilda High School in Blackville, South Carolina.
+Brown attended Blackville–Hilda High School in Blackville, South Carolina.
 He was discouraged from playing football, as he was thought too small, beginning at 5'6", 135 lbs.
 Still, he lettered in football and track and field.
-His high school team won a state championship in 1988 with a 14-1 record.
+His high school team won a state championship in 1988 with a 14–1 record.

 College career

-He attended Lees_McRae College before it became a 4 year college in 1989-1990.
+Brown attended Lees–McRae College before it became a 4-year college in 1989–1990.
 In college, Brown was a standout wide receiver, punt returner, and kickoff returner for Marshall University, leading the Division I-AA in both kickoff and punt return average in 1991, a year in which he and quarterback Todd Donnan tied a record by combining for a 99-yard pass play against Virginia Military Institute.
 The following year, Marshall claimed its first national championship with Brown as its primary wide receiver and returner.
 In the championship game, Brown sealed the win by intercepting a Hail Mary Youngstown State pass in the final seconds of the game.

 His career kickoff return average (29.69 yards per return) still stands as an NCAA record, as do his four kickoff returns for touchdowns.
 He scored one touchdown for every eight times he touched the football.

-In 2006, Brown was given a distinguished alumni award by his alma mater.
+In 2006, Brown was given a distinguished alumni award by his alma mater, Marshall.